Safe and Human-Like Autonomous Driving: A Predictor-Corrector Potential Game Approach: Predictor-Corrector Potential Game

 In other words, if $\hat{J}_j=J_j$ $\forall j\in\mathcal{N}$, then $\mathbf{a}_i^+(t)$ is the ego vehicle's optimal strategy.
 However, {if $\hat{J}_j\neq J_j$, it is likely that} $\mathbf{a}_{-i}^*(t)\neq \mathbf{a}_{-i}^+(t)$, where $\mathbf{a}_{-i}^*(t)=\{a_{-i}^*(t),a_{-i}^*(t+1),\cdots,a_{-i}^*(t+T-1)\}$ represents the surrounding agents' actual strategies.

 Define action deviation at $t$ as

-In the Corrector, we let the ego vehicle perform a best response to a corrected prediction on the surrounding agents' strategies.
+In the Corrector step, we let the ego vehicle perform a best response to a corrected prediction on the surrounding agents' actions.
 Specifically, the ego vehicle aims to find $\mathbf{a}_i^*(t)$ such that

 with